juniorgasparotto/SysCommand/documentation/en.md

 **Debug commands**

 The debug commands are commands that are loaded only when debugging in Visual Studio.
-A good example would be the command "internal", he offers the ClearCommand action "clear" to clear the command prompt which Visual Studio opens during the debug process.
-To create a debug command simply enable flag `Command.OnlyInDebug` .
+An example of this type is the built-in command "ClearCommand", he makes the `clear` call action to clear the prompt opened by Visual Studio during debug.
+To create a "debug" command, you must enable the flag `Command.OnlyInDebug` .

 ```csharp
 public class ClearCommand : Command